cnemri/crewai-agentic-debate/README.md

-# FirstCrew Crew
+# Debate Crew

-Welcome to the FirstCrew Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Debate Crew project, powered by [crewAI](https://crewai.com).
+This project sets up a multi-agent AI system that simulates a formal debate.
+It features a proponent, an opponent, and a judge who oversees a 5-round debate on a given topic.

 ## Installation